 CDL-A Semi Tractor Trailer Driver Training

-Earn a Commercial Driver's License (CDL) for Class A vehicles and you'll be able to drive tractor-trailers, truck and trailer combinations, livestock carriers and flatbeds.
+Earn a Commercial Driver's License (CDL) for Class A vehicles and you'll be able to drive tractor-trailers, truck and trailer combinations, livestock carriers, and flatbeds.

-- How long is the CDL program?
+- How long is CDL driver training?

-You'll receive 40 hours of classroom instruction and a minimum of 120 hours of yard and road skills.
+In the 160-hour course, you'll receive 40 hours of classroom instruction and a minimum of 120 hours of yard and road skills.

-- When are classes offered?
+- When are CDL driver training courses offered?

-- Where will I take classes?
+- Where will I take CDL driver training classes?

-- What does the CDL program cost?
+- What do CDL driver training courses cost?

 You will need to pay an additional $50 permit fee to the Secretary of State and a $12 Motor Vehicle Report fee to the Department of Motor Vehicles.

-This course is Workforce Innovation and Opportunity Act (WIOA) approved.
+CDL courses are Workforce Innovation and Opportunity Act (WIOA) approved.

-Call (815) 479-7879 to schedule a half-hour pre-registration orientation.
+Call (815) 479-7879 to schedule a brief pre-registration orientation.